VINXIS/vinxis.moe/src/content/notes/CELL 201.md

 Eduard Buchner showed sugar can be fermented without yeast using [[Enzyme]]s such as zymase in 1897

 Gregor Mendel laid the foundation on the understanding of how hereditary factors pass from parents to offspring using pea plants in 1866.
-Called [[Genes]]
+Called genes.

 Walther Flemming discovered [[Chromosome]]s in 1880.
 Called the process in which they appeared [[Mitosis]]